 Total Cost Of Moving Home approximately £48,000 to £53,000

 With this in mind they spoke with TVM Lofts, and compared the costs.
-We gave a fixed price quote for a loft conversion with a rear dormer, giving them two bedroom upstairs, including an additional jack and jill ensuite.
-We also update the three bedroom to make room for the new staircase, and left 2 large bedrooms downstairs.
-Total Cost include vat was £38,000, giving them saving between £10,000 and £15,000, and a whole lot of stress.
+We gave a fixed price quote for a loft conversion with a rear dormer, giving them two bedrooms upstairs, including an additional jack and jill ensuite.
+We also updated the three bedrooms to make room for the new staircase, and left 2 large bedrooms downstairs.
+The total cost including VAT was £38,000, giving them savings between £10,000 and £15,000, and a whole lot of stress.

-Plus after the renovations where complete, the house was revalued with a new market value of £214,000.00.
+Plus after the renovations were complete, the house was revalued with a new market value of £214,000.00.
 That’s a huge 22+% increase on the original evaluation.